Design & Technology

 At Key Stage 3 pupils study Design and Technology on a carousel system, spending 12 weeks in each subject area.
 Pupils will study Food Preparation and Nutrition, Textiles and Product Design each year and build on their learning as they progress through the school.
 There will be crossover of key skills in each subject area, allowing pupils to set targets and make progress as they transition into the next subject area.

 At KS4, we aim to offer every student the opportunity to face the technical and creative challenges that are possible in Design Technology.
 As Design and Technology is a STEM subject, it is an excellent complimentary subject to Science and Math at GCSE.
 Food Preparation and Nutrition is also a good complimentary subject to those interested in a health and fitness career.
-We currently offer GCSE Food Preparation and Nutrition and BTEC Textiles (Art and Design route).
-In the future we are also hoping to offer AQA Design and Technology GCSE.
+We currently offer GCSE Food Preparation and Nutrition and Art and Design Textiles.
+In the future we are also hoping to offer Product Design GCSE.

 There are a wide range of career prospects for those considering a future in a design and technology or STEM related field.
 The following is a summary of those jobs but not an extensive list: Graphic or Product Designer, Fashion illustrator, Fashion Designer, Fashion Merchandiser, Haberdasher, Fashion Buyer, Engineer, Materials Engineer, Materials Technologist, Nutritionist, Fitness and Health instructor, Architect, Chef, Kitchen Manager.